 money rounding | money rounding demo | required for GAAP (generally accepted accounting principles) |

-pix-of-day | picture of the day generator | extracts picture-of-the-day info from a relational database which is then passed JavaScript) click here to see it in action: http://neilrieck.net (picture is in t 1) the top right corner will show a NASA chart for last month's CO2 readings 2) eight seconds later, the image and text will switch to something extracted from my database 3) eight seconds later the picture switches back to the CO2 readings 4) this will cycle back an forth for ten iterations 5) punch PF12 on your browser then click CONSOLE to observe log messages |
+pix-of-day | picture of the day generator | extracts picture-of-the-day info from a relational database which is then passed to JavaScript.
+Click this link (https://neilrieck.net) to see it in action: 1) the top right corner will show a NASA chart for last month's CO2 readings 2) eight seconds later, the image and text will switch to something extracted from my database 3) the pictures will cycle back for ten iterations 4) punch PF12 on your browser then click CONSOLE to observe log messages |

 Anyone considering a course on machine learning or deep learning should learn Python immediately where most examples will include one (or more) of these free Python libraries

-NumPy | Library to add array support to Python2 Also contains routines for doing matrix mathematics |
+NumPy | Library to add array support to Python2 Also adds support for matrix mathematics |

-Community - 2006 |
+https://en.wikipedia.org/wiki/NumPy | Community - 2006 |

 scikit-learn | first generation learning library | https://en.wikipedia.org/wiki/Scikit-learn | Google Summer of Code - 2007 |

-TensorFlow | second generation learning library |
+TensorFlow | second generation learning library | https://en.wikipedia.org/wiki/TensorFlow | Google - 2015 |

-Keras | second generation learning library | https://en.wikipedia.org/wiki/Keras |
+Keras | second generation learning library | https://en.wikipedia.org/wiki/Keras | Google - 2015 |

-PyTorch | second generation learning library | https://en.wikipedia.org/wiki/PyTorch |
+PyTorch | second generation learning library | https://en.wikipedia.org/wiki/PyTorch | Facebook - 2017 |